 We are able to accommodate daily one hour visits.
-All patient visits should be planned in advance, with up to two visitors able to attend.
+All patient visits should be planned in advance, with up to one visitor able to attend.
 Named visitors are not changeable and must remain the same for the duration of admission.
-Members of the same household may visit the hospice together, but we ask those living in different households to visit separately.
 Visits will be arranged at the start of each week by a member of the Kirkwood team, who will telephone you to arrange a suitable day and time for your visits.

 When visiting the In-Patient Unit, we encourage the use of outdoor space such as our garden and bedside terraced area.

 On each visit, you will be asked to use alcohol based hand gel and put on a mask prior to entering the In-Patient Unit.
 The nursing team may advise if gloves and apron are required.